KarelSchwab/blog/convert_boolean_to_choice_field.md

 ```

 You should see something like this printed in the terminal.
 Note how we removed `temp_rsvp_status` but it shows us
 that we removed `old_rsvp_status`.
 This is good.
-It means that the step where we swapped the fields worked correctly.
+It means that the step where we swapped the fields worked as expected.

 ```text
 Migrations for 'invite':